carlzhc/lein-rpmbuild/README.md

              :%install ["COMMANDS" ...]             ;; Default is to copy all files in BUILDROOT folder into RPM.
              :%files ["PATH-TO-FILE" ...]           ;; Files which need to be packed to RPM, ;;   default is all files in "pkg" folder and generated jars.
-             :%doc ["FILE-NAME" ...]                ;; Files to be packed as documentation, need to be in "pkg/" folder, default is none.
+             :%doc ["FILE-NAME" ...]                ;; Files to be packed as documentation, need to be in "pkg*" folder, default is none.
              :%config ["FILE-NAME" ...]             ;; Files to be packed as configuration, default is none.
              :%pre ["RUN IN %pre SECTION" ...]      ;; Default is no command to run.
              :%post ["RUN IN %post SECTION" ...]    ;; Default is no command to run.